 - Not suitable for all materials – There are a few reported exceptions to the list of materials it works on.

-- You always need the UV light – If you happen to lose your UV light, this UV glue will be useless.
+- You always need the ultraviolet light – If you happen to lose your UV light, this UV glue will be useless.

 Is Bondic Glue Any Good?